-Chapters that wish to add or remove territory must submit written requests to the National Membership Committee for evaluation and recommendation to the Board of Directors, which must approve territory changes.
-Chapters that apply to increase their territories must submit revised business plans illustrating how they service their current territories and plan to service their additional proposed territories.
-Chapters are required to provide consistent services and recruitment activity in all areas within their jurisdiction.
+Chapters are required to provide consistent Core Competencies in all areas within their jurisdiction.
 If complaints are received from members or other chapters alleging that a chapter is not servicing an area under its jurisdiction, the National Membership Committee may recommend to the Board of Directors to adjust the chapter territory accordingly.